SummaryRead the full fact sheet

 It’s not easy dealing with persistent pain.
-Facing uncertainty about how you will feel each day can be very frustrating.
+Facing uncertainty about how you’ll feel each day can be very frustrating.
 It makes planning your everyday activities, work, social life and family commitments challenging.
-So it’s not surprising that sometimes the pain and your emotions can get on top of you.
+Sometimes the pain and your emotions can get on top of you.

-There are five things you and your doctor can do to help you get back on track.
-In the following circumstances, make sure you talk to your doctor.
+If persistent pain is making you feel overwhelmed, there are things you and your doctor can do to help you get back on track.
+Make sure you talk to your doctor if:

-1. If you want to learn more about pain and take control
+- You want to learn more about pain and take control.

 Pain management programs are designed to specifically address the range of factors affecting your recovery including:

-- any psychological issues, including your mood, stress or poor sleep
+- Any psychological issues, including your , stress or poor .

 Talk with your doctor about whether a pain management program would be helpful for you.